hadifar/dynamic-sparseness/README.md

 - MNIST experiment
 - Language model experiments

+You can find more detailed description in each directory.
 If you have any question, please send an email or submit an issue.